rxue/unix_scripts/README.md

 * rsyslog > command `logger` with option `-t`
 * process substitution

+#### TODO
+* WARNING SHOULD BE SENT ONCE A DAY, whereas currently it is sent only ONCE

 FAQ:
 ----
 * How to check the distribution version of your current Linux: `lsb_release -a`